Zao-san: Snow monsters, ski fields, mountain hags, multi-coloured crater lakes, hot springs, and more.

-In 2017 Endo Yuichi visited Sakuramotobo in Yoshino and informed Ryonin Tatsumi that the paths had been repaired and requesting to climb Zao-san together.
+In 2017 Endo Yuichi visited Sakuramotobo in Yoshino and informed Ryonin Tatsumi that they had repaired the paths.
+He also requested to climb Zao-san together.
 It wasn’t until 2020 that Tatsumi was able to come, and as he did so he brought with him lessons of Shugendo, just as the founder of Shugendo En-no-Gyoja had spread its teachings to Zao-san many centuries ago.

-So, for the first time in more than 50 years, it was made possible to walk the ancient trails, and they have since been named the Zao Legacy Trail.
+So, for the first time in more than 50 years, the ancient trails are walkable, and they have since been named the Zao Legacy Trail.

 Read the full article here.